Safeguarding and Prevent Policy

 • Discriminatory

-Including forms of harassment, bullying, slurs, isolation, neglect, denial of access to services or similar treatment; because of race, gender and gender identity, age, disability, religion or because someone is lesbian, gay, bisexual or transgender.
+Including forms of harassment, bullying, slurs, isolation, neglect, denial of access to services or similar treatment; because of race, gender and gender identity, age, disability, religion or because someone is lesbian, gay, bisexual, nonbinary or transgender.
 This includes racism, sexism, ageism, homophobia or any other form of hate incident or crime.

 • Domestic abuse or violence

-Includes an incident or a pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse, by someone who is, or has been, an intimate partner or family member regardless of gender or sexual orientation.
-This includes psychological/emotional, physical, sexual, financial abuse; so called ‘honour’ based violence, forced marriage or Female Genital Mutilation (FGM).
+Includes an incident or a pattern of incidents of controlling, coercive or threatening behaviour, violence, or abuse, by someone who is, or has been, an intimate partner or family member, regardless of gender or sexual orientation.
+This includes psychological/emotional, physical, sexual, financial abuse, so-called ‘honour’ based violence, forced marriage or Female Genital Mutilation (FGM).

 • Financial or material